 How do I fix error code 0x80280013?

 Reset your PIN first and see if that helps.
-If not, then you can Reset your PC.
 There are some other fixes also such as deleting the NGC folder or turning off Fast Startup.
 You can also use the System Restore point to get rid of this error.
+However, if any of them doesn’t work, you need to reset your PC.

 Why does Windows 11 keep asking for my PIN?